Are you confused about web hosting? Not sure what types of web hosting are right for you and your website?

 - More Expensive: VPS hosting can be more expensive than shared or dedicated hosting, depending on the resources needed.

-- Root Access Not Guaranteed: some VPS hosting providers may not offer root access, which could limit your ability to make certain changes.
+- Root Access Not Guaranteed: some VPS hosting providers may not offer root access, which could limit your ability to make specific changes.

 VPS hosting is a type of web hosting that’s a great fit for those looking for something between shared hosting and dedicated hosting.